 They are not service animals

-Nowadays, animals are widely used in medicine as a therapy for mental disorders and to help men with inabilities.
+Nowadays, ESAs are widely used in pet therapy for mental disorders and to help men with inabilities.
 With the growing demand for animal-assisted therapy, there are many misunderstandings and questions about the distinction between emotional support animals and service animals.

 Service animals are specifically trained to perform specific tasks.
 They grant physical assistance to their handlers and aid them to cope with daily tasks.
 In fact, the main task of service animals is to ensure the normal life of a person so that he or she does not feel cut off from society and useless.
 Predominantly service animals succor people with physical or sensory dysfunctions.